danneu/icejaw/README.md

 Icejaw takes an options object that's similar to the CLI API with the same defaults.
 It returns a promise.

-Upon success, the promise resolves into an object that has all of the options but also stats `pathCount`, `fileCount`.

 ``` javascript
 const icejaw = require('icejaw')